nodegui/svelte-nodegui/Readme.md

 ## Getting Started

 -   For now, download a zip of this repo and copying the `demo` folder is the best way to scaffold a new project.
--   Read through the [React NodeGUI docs](https://react.nodegui.org/) (there are no Svelte NodeGui docs yet, but there should be little difference).
+-   Read through the [Svelte NodeGUI docs](https://svelte.nodegui.org/) (there are no Svelte NodeGUI docs yet, but there should be little difference).
 -   Checkout the examples: https://github.com/nodegui/examples .
 -   [Tutorial: Build a native Meme Search Desktop app with Javascript (NodeGUI) and Giphy API](https://www.sitepoint.com/build-native-desktop-gif-searcher-app-using-nodegui/)